rclauson/cssi-prework-python-conditionals-lab-cssi-prework-2016/README.md

 ##1.
 Waking Up
 The first - and often hardest- part of the workday is waking up.
-Your first function, called wake_up() should accepts one argument (`day_of_week`).
+Your first function, called wake_up() should accept one argument (`day_of_week`).
 Based on the day of the week, the function should either tell the user to go back to bed or to get up.
 To do this, add a conditional statement that checks contents of the `day_of_week` argument.
-If it's Saturday or Sunday, tell the user to "Go back to bed", otherwise, tell them to "Stop hitting snooze".
+If it's Saturday or Sunday, tell the user to "Go back to bed".
+Otherwise, tell them to "Stop hitting snooze".
 You should use the Python string methods .upper() or .lower() to make sure that both `Saturday` and `saturday` get handled appropriately.

-For example, if I were making a function called make_breakfast, I would want to use one of those methods to modify the user input string so that the strings on both side of the operator `==` will always be equal, regardless of how the user chooses to capitalize their answer.
+For example, if we were making a function called make_breakfast, we would want to use one of those methods to modify the user input string so that the strings on both side of the operator `==` will always be equal, regardless of how the user chooses to capitalize their answer.

 ```python
 def make_breakfast(type_of_food):